dfm39/Inception/README.md

-# Webserv
+# Inception

-Welcome to the Webserv project!
-In this assignment, we delve into the realm of web server technology and explore the power of Docker to create a versatile web server environment.
-The objective is to set up a small infrastructure of different services, each running in dedicated Docker containers, and implement essential features required for hosting web applications.
+Welcome to the Inception project!
+In this assignment, you'll gain practical experience with Docker and system administration by setting up a small infrastructure composed of different services.
+The goal is to create a highly configurable and efficient environment using Docker containers.

 ## Table of Contents
 - [Get Started](#get-started)